Taking stock of the staggering diversity of life on Earth

 Humans are driving this acceleration—from poaching to pollution and habitat loss.
 Nature is resilient, but as extinction escalates and we lose biodiversity, we risk shutting down the very processes that allow nature to evolve, adapt and regenerate in response to changes.
 Once species are lost, they are lost forever—there are no do-overs.

-“So goes nature, so goes us,” says Jamie Rappaport Clark, Defenders of Wildlife’s president and CEO.
+“So goes nature, so goes us,” says Jamie Rappaport Clark, Defenders of Wildlife’s former president and CEO.
 “Loss of biodiversity is our single greatest threat.
 Biodiversity is the fabric that holds all life together.
 And yet it faces unprecedented threats and decline with nearly 1 million species at risk of extinction today.
 We are rapidly running out of time.”

 Food for Thought